CMon/mvb4qt/README.md

 qint16 vehicleSpeed = card->getQint16(0x01, 0);
 quint32 mileage = card->getQuint32(0x03, 28);
 ```
-Here is only description of the basic use of the library, if you involves more in-depth use and specific implementation methods, please check the help documentation.
+Here is only the basic use of the library, if you involves more in-depth use and specific implementation, please check the help documentation.
 ## Getting Help
 If you have questions, you can reach out to our mailing: `deng_ran@foxmail.com`, or you can submit questions directly through the `issues` of this project.